 All Dogs Are Friendly if They are out in Public.
 Right?

-Our dogs are our worlds and we desire nothing more to take them with us wherever we venture.
-We take them everywhere and more and more businesses are catering to the dog-loving crowd by allowing our furry friends into their stores.
-This is great news for dog lovers, but can also be quite dangerous with all of the different types of dogs walking around.
-There are certain rules that should be followed by all dog owners in regards to the respect of other dogs on leashes.
+Our dogs are our worlds, and we desire nothing more to take them with us wherever we venture.
+We take them everywhere, and more businesses cater to the dog-loving crowd by allowing our furry friends into their stores.
+This is great news for dog lovers but can also be quite dangerous with all of the different types of dogs walking around.
+There are certain rules that all dog owners should follow in regard to the respect of other dogs on leashes.

 All Dogs are not Friendly

-It is common to believe that all dogs are friendly especially if you happen to have the friendliest dog in the neighbourhood.
-Your dog may be curious when it comes to the other dogs walking around with their owners, but you never should allow your dog to simply walk up to another.
+It is common to believe that all dogs are friendly, especially if you have the friendliest dog in the neighbourhood.
+Your dog may be curious about the other dogs walking around with their owners, but you never should allow your dog to walk up to another.
 All dogs are not friendly.
 Some dogs are very protective of their owners and can consider your dog’s intrusion as an attack on their human.
-Many fights have started when a friendly dog approaches a very protective dog and the dog misinterprets their motives resulting in a fight.
-Even if your dog is friendly you should keep him from other dogs out in public for everyone’s safety.
+Many fights have started when a friendly dog approaches a very protective dog, and the dog misinterprets their motives resulting in a fight.
+Even if your dog is friendly, you should keep him from other dogs out in public for everyone’s safety.

 Respect for Others

 Space is a very prized possession in today’s society.
-Many people are a lot more closed off to strangers when they are out in public.
-It is important that you respect the space of the other dogs, but also the space of the other dog owners.
+Many people are more closed off to strangers when they are out in public.
+You must respect the other dogs’ space and the space of the other dog owners.
 Some owners are simply trying to get to where they need to be without having to converse with anyone else.
-It is not that they are trying to be rude, but that they are just in a hurry and it is wise to respect their space and not allow you or your dog to infringe upon it.
+It is not that they are trying to be rude, but that they are just in a hurry, and it is wise to respect their space and not allow you or your dog to infringe upon it.

-While out in public you will encounter all types of dogs.
+While out in public, you will encounter all types of dogs.
 Some will be friendly, some can be aggressive, but you also have the case where a dog is nervous around strangers.
-There are dogs that like their owners and get scared of other people as well as other dogs.
+There are dogs that like their owners and get scared of other people and other dogs.
 Dogs that have been mistreated in the past can often be very mistrusting to intruders.
-This mistrust can make the dog cower when others come around making them much harder for the owner to walk.
-Many owners may have to pick up their frightened dog in order to keep moving and comfort them.
+This mistrust can make the dog cower when others come around, making them much harder for the owner to walk.
+Many owners may have to pick up their frightened dogs in order to keep moving and comfort them.

 When to Keep Your Dog on a Lead

 Walking your dog is a wonderful way to bond with them.
 You and your dog are able to have some time outdoors and enjoy some fresh air.
 There are some areas within every city that leash laws are relaxed in favour of allowing dogs to actively play with their owners.
-These are the times where you need to examine whether or not your dog can handle being off of a leash.
-There are some dogs that have a great bond with their owner and will listen to every command, but there are also dogs that may not be so in tune with their owner’s voice.
+These are when you need to examine whether or not your dog can handle being off of a leash.
+Some dogs have a great bond with their owner and listen to every command, but some may not be so in tune with their owner’s voice.

 There are many distractions while out in public that may take your dog’s attention away from the task at hand.
-The lure of another dog can be tempting for many and there is also the case where your dog may pick up a scent and want to find out what that amazing smell is.
-If your dog is able to come back to you simply by you calling them then you can allow your dog to remain off of a leash, but if you have trouble getting your dog to listen to your commands you need to keep him on a leash at all times.
+The lure of another dog can be tempting for many, and there is also the case where your dog may pick up a scent and want to find out what that amazing smell is.
+If your dog can come back to you simply by you calling them, you can allow your dog to remain off of a leash, but if you have trouble getting your dog to listen to your commands, you need to keep him on a leash at all times.